rust-lang/prev.rust-lang.org/faq.md

 The Rust language has been around for a number of years, and only reached version 1.0 in May of 2015.
 In the time before then the language changed significantly, and a number of StackOverflow answers were given at the time of older versions of the language.

-Over time more and more answers will be offered for the current version, this improving this issue as the proportion of out-of-date answers is reduced.
+Over time more and more answers will be offered for the current version, thus improving this issue as the proportion of out-of-date answers is reduced.

 <h2 id="libraries">Libraries</h2>